Banks given grace period for new money laundering laws

-New Zealand's banks and financial institutions have been given a grace period to comply with new anti-money laundering and counter-financing of terrorism laws due to IT "complexities".
+New Zealand's banks and financial institutions have been given a grace period to comply with new laws on money laundering and financing of terrorism due to IT "complexities".

 Prescribed Transactions Reporting (PTR) regulations come into force today under the Anti-Money Laundering and Countering Financing of Terrorism Act.

-The new rules require banks to submit all suspicious transactions to the police's Financial Intelligence Unit (FIU) under an amended threshold.
+The new rules require banks to submit all transactions to the police's financial intelligence unit (FIU) under an amended threshold.

-Police will be provided details on all cash transactions over $10,000, and all international wire transfers from New Zealand of $1000.
+Police will be given details on all cash transactions of $10,000 or more, and all international wire transfers and inward international wire transfers from New Zealand of $1000 or more.

 The Herald revealed in March that customer details now submitted to police will include names, account numbers, types and amounts of funds, locations, addresses, phone numbers, and "any other identifying information".